Murder of Lesley Molseed: Ronald Castree

-In October 1985, with the case being closed and the public, the police and the Molseed family firmly believing that the killer was safely behind bars, Lesley's clothes – which were taken from the crime scene – were destroyed but strips of adhesive tape had been kept; these had been used to remove fibres from the inside and outside of Lesley's semen-stained pants.
+In October 1985, to mark the 10th anniversary of Lesley Molseed's murder, with the case being closed and the police and the Molseed family firmly believing that the killer was long behind bars, Lesley's clothes – which were taken from the crime scene – were destroyed but strips of adhesive tape had been kept; these had been used to remove fibres from the inside and outside of Lesley's semen-stained knickers.
 Scientists from the Forensic Science Service's lab in Wetherby managed to extract sperm heads from this tape.
-And from these sperm heads, in 1999, for the first time ever, a DNA profile of the man who killed Lesley and ejaculated into her pants was obtained, but he was not in the national DNA Database.
+And from these sperm heads, in 1999, for the first time ever, a DNA profile of the man who killed Lesley and ejaculated into her knickers was obtained, but he was not in the national DNA Database.

 On 5 November 2006, it was announced that a 53-year-old man had been arrested in connection with the murder of Molseed that had taken place in 1975.
-DNA evidence was alleged to have shown a 'direct hit' with a sample found at the scene of the murder.
-Ronald Castree (born 18 October 1953 in Littleborough, near Rochdale), a Shaw and Crompton comic book dealer, was charged with murder and made his first court appearance on 7 November 2006 where he was remanded in custody.
+DNA evidence was alleged to have shown a "direct hit" with a sample found at the scene of the murder.
+Ronald Castree (born 18 October 1953 in Littleborough, near Rochdale), a Shaw and Crompton comic book dealer, was charged with murder and made his first court appearance on 7 November 2006, where he was remanded in custody.
 At a court hearing on 19 April 2007, Castree pleaded not guilty.
 On 23 April 2007 he was refused bail.
-A DNA sample from Castree, taken on 1 October 2005 when he was arrested but not charged in connection with another sex attack, was a direct match with a semen sample found on her underwear, when run through the national DNA Database.
+A DNA sample from Castree, taken on 1 October 2005 when he was arrested but not charged in connection with another sex attack, was a direct match with a semen sample found on Lesley's knickers, when run through the national DNA Database.

-Originally from the Turf Hill estate of Rochdale, Castree lived in nearby Shaw and Crompton and was a taxi driver]for many years.
-He was unpopular with his neighbours, who said he had a very nasty temper.
-His former wife said 'he was foul with his mouth, and foul with his fists'.
+Originally from the Turf Hill estate of Rochdale, Castree lived in nearby Shaw and Crompton and was a taxi driver for many years.
+He was unpopular with his neighbours, who said he had a "very nasty temper".
+His former wife said "he was foul with his mouth, and foul with his fists".
 Two weeks before Castree killed Lesley, his wife had given birth to a son.
 Castree was not the baby's biological father; his wife had had an affair.
 On 3 October 1975, Castree's wife went back into hospital with deep vein thrombosis, leaving Castree home alone on the day of the murder.
 She remained there for the following week.
 The birth of the illegitimate child may have been a trigger for Castree's murder of Lesley.
 Castree and his wife had two more children together, but they split in 1996 and divorced a year later.

 On 3 July 1976, Castree abducted and sexually assaulted a nine-year-old girl.
 On 12 July, he pleaded guilty and was fined £25 on both counts against him, which were indecent assault and incitement to commit an act of gross indecency.
 On 17 July 1978, Castree was fined £50 after indecently assaulting a seven-year-old boy.